mixer/client-node/lib/ws/readme.md

  * `noReply` (default false) will not listen for a reply.
 If you don't pass noReply, `.call()` will returnt a [Bluebird](https://github.com/petkaantonov/bluebird) promise that's resolved to the packet data on success, or rejected with an error string on failure.
  * `force` Mainly for internal use.
 Bypasses spooling and tries sending a method to the websocket regardless of state.

+### socket.send(data)

+A lower-level method.
+Directly sends, or spools, an object to be stringified and set over the socket.

+### socket.close()

+Gracefully closes the socket connection, if one exists.
+We won't attempt to reconnect after this is called.

 ### Event: 'connected'